ronaldoussoren/modulegraph2/doc/objectgraph.rst

    The graph has explicit root nodes, primarily used by the graph iteration method.

+   For `mypy <https://mypy.readthedocs.io>`_ users the ObjectGraph class is a generic class where the type parameter is the (base-)type of the graph nodes.

    .. function:: add_node(node)

       Adds node to the graph.